roadie-demo/getting-started/scaffolder/publish-standalone-tech-docs/README.md

    - Description: This should be used to provide detailed information regarding the documentation catalog entity in the Roadie Backstage tenant.
    - Lifecycle: The initial lifecycle state of the documentation catalog entity.
    - Owner: This should be the employee or team tasked with company documentation, such as a Tech Writer or Solutions department.
-   - Subdirectory Names: A List of TechDocs subdirectories to be created at repo publishing.
+   - Documentation Grouping: A List of TechDocs subdirectories to be created at repo publishing.
+Common uses cases are a grouping for each department (Engineering, QA, Product, Design), or cohort (Marketing Site, A Product, B Service).

 ## Outputs
 - Publishes a new repository and adds the following additions to the repository: